Phase space analysis of Bianchi III Universe with $f(R,T)$ gravity theory: Bianchi III Cosmology in gravity Theory

-Further, for the condition of $m = 0$ and $H_1 = H_2$ , those field equations now can be rewritten as
+Further, for the condition of $m = 0$ and $H_1 = H_2$ , those field equations now can be rewritten as \cite{Sarmah_24c}

-From the metric equation \eqref{metric} one can observe that for $m =0~\& ~H_1 = H_2$ the metric reduces from BIII Universe to LRS-BI Universe, and for $m=0$ it reduces to standard BI Universe.
-As our prime objective is to carry out this work to explore the BIII Universe, thus we are only interested in looking at the $m\neq 0~ \& ~H_1=H_2$ case in our study.
-The shear scalar $\sigma^2$ for the considered case can be written as
+The metric equation \eqref{metric} shows that when $m = 0~\& ~H_1 = H_2$, the metric reduces to LRS-BI Universe from BIII Universe, and for $m=0$ it reduces to the standard BI Universe.
+We summarize all the above mentioned conditions on the basis of values of $m$ in Table \ref{tab1}.

+As our primary objective is to explore the BIII metric implications, hence we are only interested in the $m\neq 0~ \& ~H_1=H_2$ case in our study.
+Therefore, the shear scalar $\sigma^2$ can be written as